peak-gao/code-notes/js-basics-notes-6.md

 Z;	// 1
 ```

-A word of caution about destructuring: it may be tempting to list destructuring assignments all on a single line as has been done thus far in our discussion.
-However, it's a much better idea to spread destructuring assignment patterns over multiple lines, using proper indentation -- much like you would in JSON or with an object literal value -- for readability sake.
+A word of caution about destructuring: it may be tempting to list destructuring assignments all on a single line as has been done thus far in our discussion
+- However, it's a much better idea to spread destructuring assignment patterns over multiple lines, using proper indentation -- much like you would in JSON or with an object literal value -- for readability sake

 ```js
 // harder to read: